 Home occupation: A business profession, occupation, or trade conducted for gain or support and located entirely within a residential building, or an accessory building, which use is accessory, incidental, and secondary to the use of the building for dwelling purposes and does not change the essential residential character or appearance of the building.

+Hydraulically Connected:The ability for water to flow between two points

+Impervious Surface: Any surface where the infiltration of storm water into the earth has been reduced by the works of man.

 Industrial Facility: Any development within a Heavy Industry zoned (HI) piece of property that is classified as a Heavy Industrial Use.

 Junk yard: Any land or structure used for a salvaging operation, including but not limited to the storage and sale of wastepaper, rags, scrap metal, and discarded materials and the collection, dismantling, storage, and salvage of two or more unlicensed, inoperative vehicles.